 Key aspects of the methods of analysis section have been clarified (including related appendixes).
 Information on how testing and analysis is currently undertaken for export would strengthen the draft Standard (for example information on which type of SPE cartridges are currently used in the solid phase and what is the volume of water and methanol used.
 This information would help provide the confidence to CCMAS to endorse the draft Standard therefore the relevant section (refer Annex A, Section 1) has been left in square brackets.
 [OR IF SAMOA ENDORSE 2.5 mls Remove [ ].

 Appropriate method of analysis in identifying scopoletin and deacetylasperulosidic acid.
 Thin layer chromatography (TLC) has been previously selected by CCNASWP15 as an appropriate method and it has taken some time, and effort to get the draft Standard to this point.
-The [?which info] information in the method for TLC would benefit from a greater level of specification (refer Annex A, Section 3.1).
+The TLC method has now been updated to provide a greater level of specification (refer Annex A, Section 3.1).

 High-performance liquid chromatography (HPLC) has been suggested by member countries to be quite satisfactory due to the fact that it is fast, reproducible, reliable and less prone to operator bias (and a possible alternative to TLC).